 I’ve met authors who never attempted to publish their work because they continued to mess with the novel indefinitely.
 It wasn’t simply a matter of improvement.
 It was a fear of imperfection.
 It was a false belief that the world doesn’t need to see a creative work unless it’s absolutely perfect.

-I’ve met teachers who work insane hours and burn out and everyone says, “It’s because they didn’t take care of themselves” or “It’s because they worked too many hours” or even “They just couldn’t figure out balance.”
+I’ve met teachers who work an ungodly amount hours and burn out and everyone says, “It’s because they didn’t take care of themselves” or “It’s because they worked too many hours” or even “They just couldn’t figure out balance.”
 But that wasn’t it.
 These teachers worked insane hours because of perfectionism.
 They never experienced the joy of teaching because they operated out of an illusion that they had to be perfect.
+They bought into the myth that teachers need to be superheroes.
+For this reason, my friend Trevor and I created a sketch video about the need to let go of the superhero story.

 If I could hand out any non-education book to new teachers, it would be Brené Brown Brown’s The Gifts of Imperfection.
 If you haven’t seen Brown’s TEDx Talk on shame and vulnerability, it’s certainly worth a listen.
 I am convinced that there is this disarming element to vulnerability.
 There’s this power in being who you are, sharing how you are actually doing, and leaning on trusted friends to remind you that you will make it as a teacher.
 I find that whenever I am dealing with self-doubt in creative work (whether it is writing or teaching or illustrating), vulnerability is the avenue toward getting past it.